 - quantum mechanics and chemical bonding

 - solids and surfaces

 - applied organic chemistry.

 You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3, 4 and 5

-If you progress to Honours (years 3 and 4) you will study advanced topics in chemistry including aspects of synthetic methods, nanoscience, catalysis, quantum mechanics, biomolecular interactions and transition metal chemistry.
+If you progress to Honours (years 3 and 4) you will study advanced topics in chemistry including aspects of synthetic methods, medicinal chemistry, colloids, catalysis, quantum mechanics, spectroscopy, and main group and transition metal chemistry.
 In your final year you will undertake a research project at the frontiers of the subject.

 Academic entry requirements

 BSc (Hons), MSci